 Will Australia be putting forward a list of Australian GIs for protection in the EU?

 The decision on whether to propose a list of Australian GIs in FTA negotiations remains under consideration.
 (Note Australian wine GIs are already protected in the EU through our Wine Agreement with the EU.)
 If you are interested in having a GI protected in the EU under the FTA, please contact DFAT via email@example.com.

-You can email your objections to firstname.lastname@example.org (preferred), or mail them to the following address:
+Comments and submissions can be emailed to email@example.com (preferred),or mail them to the following address:

 Australia-European Union Free Trade Agreement

 Department of Foreign Affairs and Trade